Get

 Husky puppy on a weighing scale

-If you have an overweight puppy, we recommend consulting your veterinarian before implementing any suggestions in this post, as it may be related to diet or health, and making sudden changes to your puppy’s diet may bring on medical issues.
+If you have an overweight puppy, we recommend consulting a veterinarian before implementing any suggestions in this post, as it may be related to diet or health, and making sudden changes to your puppy’s diet may bring on medical issues.
 That said, do you have an overweight puppy and wonder what you can do about the problem?
 It may seem cute to see a hefty fluff ball running around, but a puppy’s weight must be at a healthy number to avoid any strain on their developing body.

 The 5 Tips on What to Do to Help a Puppy with Overweight